 - Ramp Down

-- Once a block is added to the preview it's duration or distance can be adjusted by clicking on the right edge of the block and dragging it horizontally in either direction.
-The intensity of each block can also be adjusted by clicking and dragging the top edge and dragging up or down.
+- Once a block is added to the preview, its duration or distance can be adjusted by clicking on the right edge of the block and dragging it horizontally in either direction.
+Duration and distance can also be set in the Workout Details Editor

 - The number of repeats can be adjusted by clicking the "+" or "-" button in the upper right corner of each block